 Afternoon Tea Experiences at Classic British Hotels

-Marygreen Manor Hotel’s Celebration Tea is a twist on the standard Afternoon Tea.
-Swap finger sandwiches for a selection of luxury savoury canapés; scones for a delicious variety of mini desserts and finally take away the cakes and pastries to replace them with a delicious assortment of petit fours all served with a glass of Prosecco or Celebration Cocktail.
+Marygreen Manor Hotel’s celebration tea is a unique take on your typical afternoon tea: Swap finger sandwiches for a selection of luxury savoury canapés; scones for a delicious variety of mini desserts; and finally take away the cakes and pastries to replace them with a yummy assortment of petit fours, all served with a celebration cocktail.

-Afternoon at Blenheim Palace when you stay at our Cotswolds hotels
+Afternoon Tea at Blenheim Palace when you stay at our Cotswolds hotels